 - Nutritional information

 As we have explained, more customers are expecting nutritional information to be included on menus.
-Include accurate nutritional information as well as highlighting any details about allergens.
+Include accurate nutritional information and highlight any details about allergens.

 - Proofreading of the menu